ARI — Apollo Commercial Real Estate Finance, Inc.

 5. Notable Q&A Insights

-• The potential for a liquidating trust for REO assets was discussed, suggesting a preference for maximizing asset value rather than opting for a bulk sale.
+- The possibility of a liquidating trust for REO assets was discussed, indicating a preference for maximizing asset value over a bulk sale.

-Overall, ARI's Q1 2026 results reflect a transitional phase following a significant portfolio sale, with management focused on strategic alternatives while navigating market challenges.
+Overall, ARI's Q1 2026 results reflect a transitional phase following a significant portfolio sale, with management focused on strategic evaluations and maintaining shareholder value amidst challenging market conditions.